Sibo926/Sample/assignment-3/README.md

-I was mostly involved in writing jenkins pipeline for java based projects in my current company.
+I have been mostly involved in writing jenkins pipeline for java based projects in my current company.
 Attached a sample of my jenkinsfile.